-Braemar Property Value Report: January-February 2020 (Courtyard Series)
+Braemar Property Value Report: July-August 2021 (Courtyard Series)

-This particular Braemar Property Value Report pertains to the Courytard homes in our neighborhood.
-If you aren’t sure what a Braemar Courtyard home is, they are the single family homes located on Orland Stone, Pentland Hills and Playfair.
+This weekend marks the unofficial end of summer, which makes it a great time to share with you another Braemar Property Value Report (BPVR.)
+This particular report focuses on Courtyard homes in the neighborhood.
+Braemar Courtyard homes are the single family homes located on Orland Stone, Pentland Hills and Playfair.
 Five homes share a courtyard driveway and have a strip of yard separating them from each other.
 I often refer to them as city homes or executive style homes, as they require the most minimal lawn maintenance and have very contemporary floor plans named the Arlington, Ballston and Clarendon.
 What they lack in lawn, they more than make up for in generous bedrooms sizes.

-If you placed your Braemar Courtyard home on the market, priced to current conditions, you could expect it to take no more than one month to get under contract.
-You could also expect to may about one half of 1% of the sales price in seller subsidy.
+If you placed your Braemar Courtyard home on the market, priced to current conditions, you could expect to be under contract in about a week.
+You could also expect to give nothing in seller subsidy.

 Long & Foster Real Estate